-Who is responsible for a sexual attack?
+Who is Responsible for a Sexual Attack?

-In the absence of consent, the attacker is always responsible for having committed the sexual assault regardless of the victim's appearance, behavior, or conduct on previous occasions.
-An attacker cannot assume that the way a person dresses or an act is an invitation for sexual advances.
+The person who engages in a sexual act without clear affirmative consent is responsible for committing the sexual misconduct or assault regardless of the victim's appearance, behavior, or conduct on previous occasions.
+An attacker cannot assume that the way a person dresses or acts is an invitation for sexual advances.
 A person may welcome some forms of sexual contact and be opposed to others.
 The more impaired a person is from alcohol or drugs, the less likely she/he can give consent; having sex with someone who is "passed out" or sleeping is rape.
-In addition, regardless of previous sexual activity, if someone refuses sexual contact, the failure to respect that limit constitutes non- consensual sex
+In addition, regardless of previous sexual activity, if someone refuses sexual contact or withdraws their consent to further engage in sexual activity, the failure to respect that limit constitutes as non-consensual sex.